pypa/packaging/docs/development/getting-started.rst

 You may not have all the required Python versions installed, in which case you will see one or more ``InterpreterNotFound`` errors.

+If you wish to run just the linting rules, you may use `pre-commit`_.

 Building documentation